OpenAI Codex

 Availability current (explicit)

-Trust Model Existing approval settings apply; bundled apps subject to their own auth/privacy policies; enable/disable via config.toml; marketplace policy fields control install behavior
+Trust Model Packaging layer for reuse; existing approval settings apply; marketplace policy fields control install behavior

 Configuration, Rules, and Requirements